microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_gitops_basic/_index.md

 * Once the script will complete it's run, you will have the GitOps configuration created and all the resources deployed in your Kubernetes cluster.

-    > **Note: that it takes few min for the configuration change it's Operator state status from "Pending" to Install.**
+    > **NOTE: that it takes few min for the configuration change it's Operator state status from "Pending" to Install.**

     ![New GitOps configurations](./07.png)